downlinko/downlinko.github.io/_posts/development/editors/2018-08-31-download-install-atom-windows.md

 <img src="{{ site.url }}/assets/images/posts/development/editors/atom-installer-progress.png" alt="7-zip installer progress">

-The setup program will install Atom, add the `atom` and `apm` commands to your PATH.
+The setup program will install Atom, add the `atom` and `apm` commands to your Windows `PATH` variable.
 It will also create shortcuts on your desktop and in the start menu.

 Once the installation is complete, Atom will start.